The Planewalker's Handbook

 The Planewalker's Handbook is an accessory for the Planescape campaign setting in the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1996.

 Contents

-The Planewalker's Handbook aims to be a practical guide for Planescape players, pulling facts from many different sources as an encyclopedia of different topics in the multiverse.
+The Planewalker's Handbook is a supplement which aims to be a practical guide for Planescape players, compiling information from many sources as an encyclopedia of different topics in the multiverse.

 Publication history

 The Planewalker's Handbook was published by TSR, Inc. in 1996.